joaomcteixeira/python-project-skeleton/CONTRIBUTING.rst

     conda install tox -c conda-forge

-One of the greatest advantages of using Tox together with the :ref:`src layout<The src layout>` is that unittest actually perform on the installed source (our package) inside an isolated deployment environment.
+One of the greatest advantages of using ``tox`` together with the :ref:`src layout <The src layout>` is that unit test actually perform on the installed source (our package) inside an isolated deployment environment.
 In order words, tests are performed in an environment simulating a post-installation state instead of a pre-deploy/development environment.
-Under this setup, there is no need, in general cases, to distribute test scripts along with the actual source, in my honest opinion - see `MANIFEST.in`_.
+Under this setup, there is no need, in general cases, to distribute unit test scripts along with the actual source, in my honest opinion - see `MANIFEST.in`_.

 Before creating a Pull Request from your branch, certify that all the tests pass correctly by running:

 ::

     tox

 These are exactly the same tests that will be performed online in the Github Actions.

-Also, you can run individual environments if you wish to test only specific functionalities, for example:
+Also, you can run individual testing environments if you wish to test only specific functionalities, for example:

 ::